okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/options/category-labels/background-unmatched.md

 ---
 layout:             page
-title:              Matched Background
+title:              Background (Unmatched)
 published:          true
 date:               2024-09-14
-modified:           2024-11-12
+modified:           2024-11-30
-order:              /synoptic-panel/options/category-labels/matched-background
+order:              /synoptic-panel/options/category-labels/background-unmatched
 ---
 **Default value**: Off

-This section provides options for configuring the category labels background for matched areas.
+This section provides options for configuring the category labels background for unmatched elements.

-> Note that matched areas are the areas that are associated with a data point in the dataset.
+> Note that unmatched elements are the elements that are not associated with a data point in the dataset.
 See [Data Binding](../../concepts/data-binding.md) for more information.

+## Auto Color

+**Default value**: On

+When enabled, the background color of the category labels is automatically calculated based on the color of the text.

 ## Background Color

 **Default value**: None

 The color of the background of the category labels.
-When set to None, the background color is automatically calculated based on the color of the text.

 ## Background Transparency